 Chih-Hsien Lin, LCPC; BC-DMT; EMDR-trained

 For someone who experienced near-constant anxiety, fear, and doubt in being and my ability to grow, I often find it much easier to be with myself than to navigate the complexity and nuances in relationships.
 However, I was born with an intrinsic curiosity and care for others and the world we live in, so I feel compelled, and also responsible to constantly find a way to connect, to relate.
-I searched in dance, in nature, in meals, in readings, in self, in relationships.
+I searched in nature, in meals, in readings, in dance, in relationships.
 I discovered that while words can be harsh and deceptive, they can also be tender and welcoming.
 While relational interactions can be confusing and overwhelming, they can also be supportive and inspiring.

 Originally from Taiwan, I grew up learning to conform and to be in community.
 There is no “I,” but only “we.”
 There is no “I think,” but “we think.”
-When one is so immersed into their social and cultural environment, it is hard to hear one’s own, individual voice.
+When one is so immersed into that social and cultural environment, it is hard to hear one’s own, individual voice.
 In my past work both clinically and artistically, I have observed and experienced over and over again the importance of an embodied self to truly achieve integration, healing, and ownership of one’s unique voice.
 I have seen how the energy of fear can become imprisoned in the body and create a distorted sense of self and false connections to the world.
 I believe that in order for us to live a satisfying and full life, we have to be mindful of living in our own, unique bodies.
 Therefore, I cultivate a kinesthetic awareness and reflectivity in my work.

 As an immigrant myself, I also strive to continue to advocate for a vast population of immigrant and refugee individuals within the context of family systems and sociocultural/generational/spiritual relationships, to support them to rediscover their strengths, honor differences and heal from violence.